qoolixiloop/qool-latex-loop/README.md

 > There is a [personal repository][602] dedicated to hiring and collaboration.
 If you are located in Switzerland this is the place, where you can find some sort of CV and contact information.
 >
 > ##### Donations
 > The qoolixiloop repositories will constantly be filled with great content.
 This service to the general public comes as a huge effort from my side.
-In case you are a wealthy person or an executive of a big organization, not knowing, where to invest all the money that's pouring in, there is hope on the horizon.
+In case you are a wealthy person or an executive of a big organization, not knowing, where to invest all the money that is pouring in, there is hope on the horizon.
 Below you will find my lonely and empty bank account, grateful and happy about any kind of attention.
 >
 > :revolving_hearts:
 >